-The Company offers several 401(k) plans to substantially all employees who are not covered by collective bargaining agreements, who meet certain eligibility requirements, namely terms of service.
-Employer match policies vary between the plans.
+The Company offered several 401(k) plans to substantially all employees who are not covered by collective bargaining agreements, who meet certain eligibility requirements, namely terms of service.
+During 2018 and 2019, all existing 401(k) plans merged into a single plan.
+Under the combined plan, the employer matches contributions equal to 50% of the first 6%.

-The Company's matching contributions totaled \$2.4 million, \$2.6 million and \$1.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+The Company's matching contributions totaled \$6.4 million, \$2.7 million and \$2.4 million for the years ended December 31, 2019, 2018 and 2017, respectively.

-Mountaineer's qualified defined contribution plan (established by West Virginia legislation) covers substantially all of its employees.
-Contributions to the plan are based on 1/4% of the race track and simulcast wagering handles and approximately 1% of the net win from gaming operations until the racetrack reaches its Excess Net Terminal Income threshold, which for Mountaineer is approximately \$160 million per year based on the state's June 30 fiscal year.
-Contributions to the ERI 401(k) Plan for the benefit of Mountaineer employees were \$1.1 million, \$1.1 million and \$1.2 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Mountaineer's qualified defined contribution plan (established by West Virginia legislation) covered substantially all of its employees.
+Contributions to the ERI 401(k) Plan for the benefit of Mountaineer employees were \$1.1 million for each of the years ended December 31, 2018 and 2017.
+Mountaineer was sold on December 6, 2019.